michaelcale/books/books/go/0050-strings/090-read-file-as-lines.md

 ---
-Title: Read text file line by line
+Title: Read file line by line
 Id: 49
 SOId: 5eq100ld
 ---

 Often we need to read a file line by line.

 ## Read file into memory and split into lines